MarcusWolschon/osmeditor4android/documentation/docs/tutorials/presets.md

     * _phone_ a phone number
     * _wikipedia_ a wikipedia page
     * _wikidata_  a wikidata Q ref

-  this avoids having to hardcode such properties in applications, see the [https://github.com/simonpoole/xmas-preset](xmas preset) for an example.
-* _items_sort_ this controls sorting of items in groups, the default is "yes", any other value will disable sorting, the sorting preserves structure.
+* _items\_sort_ this controls sorting of items in groups, the default is "yes", any other value will disable sorting, the sorting preserves structure.
 Note: the preset root groups are currently not sortable.